 For example, enter the tag bandwidthsensor to include all sensors that measure bandwidth (or select it from the list of tags that PRTG suggests).
 PRTG provides this tag by default when you add any bandwidth sensor, so the tag typically gathers all bandwidth sensors, unless you configured your system differently.
 You can enter several tags.
 Hit the enter key, or insert comma or space after each tag and enter the next one.
 Use the Filter Sensors by Tag field to explicitly filter sensors with certain tags from the bulk of tags or manually selected sensors defined above.

 Tagging is a great option to group sensors or other objects.
 For more information, see the Tags section.
 You can also leave the tag fields empty and only choose specific sensors manually later.

 In the Report Schedule section, choose if you want to run the report on a regular basis or on demand only.
 Also define which time Period will be covered by the report, if you want to show percentiles, if you want to generate CSV and XML data files for reports with data tables, and add report comments or special access rights.

-For detailed information, please see the Report Settings section.
+For detailed information, see the Report Settings section.

 Scheduled reports are not executed on failover nodes by default.

 Click the Continue button to save your settings.
-If you change tabs or use the main menu, all changes to the settings will be lost!
+If you leave the current page, all changes to the settings will be lost!

 After saving the settings, switch to the Sensors Selected by Tag tab to see a list of all sensors that you added with the tag(s) you defined in step 4.
 To change tags, go back to the Settings tab.
 You can additionally add sensors manually.
 To do so, switch to the Select Sensors Manually tab.
 The final report shows sensors from both manual and by tag selection.